jtamboli07/BPMEWorkshop/interface.md

 <img src="/images/Interface/4.png" alt="get case id" width=700/>
 <img src="/images/Interface/5.png" alt="get case id" width=700/>

-You should see a screen like this.n We will be adding a new parameter for Dispute Id.
+You should see a screen like this.
+We will be adding a new parameter for Dispute Id.
 You could add many more fields, but what we will do is to pass the Id for the case from where we can find all the other data we may want to use.
 That way the interface template is nice and clean and it will be easier to change what every sub process needs as the real data is in the case.

 <img src="/images/Interface/6.png" alt="get case id" width=700/>